 If you disagree with an assessment, you can dispute it per the instructions for doing so that are included in a notice of assessment.
 Disputing an assessment will require that you provide evidence to support your case.
 Once a responsible persons assessment is finalized, the person concerned becomes subject to all collection methods available to the state.

 A Certificate of Authority to collect sales taxes may be revoked or suspended if the tax code is not complied with.
 Conducting business that requires a Certificate of Authority will be prohibited.
 You will be notified prior to the initial revocation or suspension, and it will be lifted only when the associated tax issue is resolved.

-If you maintain a tax debt, the state may file a tax warrant, which serves as a public notice of debt and creates a lien against your real and personal property.
-Warrants enable further enforced collection actions, including levies, income executions, and seizures, and are lifted once the tax debt has been satisfied.
+If you maintain a tax liability, the state may file a tax warrant, which serves as a public notice of liability and creates a lien against your real and personal property.
+Warrants enable further enforced collection actions, including levies, income executions, and seizures, and are lifted once the tax liability has been satisfied.